Betty Rhodes Senior Corner: Help for seniors in the Napa Valley

 Good morning, dear friends.
-With Thanksgiving just around the corner, let’s spend our morning discussing the wonderful help we seniors receive from various organizations here in our beautiful Napa Valley.
+With Thanksgiving already here, let’s spend our morning discussing the wonderful help we seniors receive from various organizations here in our beautiful Napa Valley.

 These organizations will be listed in no particular order, as each is amazing in their generosity in helping to see that our seniors in need are being well taken care of.